amouro/drupalden_iwakuni_2023/section-4.md

 <!--
-If we using sort() function directly, it is sorting by the index number of the character in the Unicode table.
+If we use the sort() function directly, it will sort the array based on the index number of each character in the Unicode table.

-However it doesn't make sense to the Japanese speaker, isn't it.
+However, this doesn't make sense for Japanese speakers, as the order of the characters doesn't reflect the proper way to sort them in the language.

 <b>Next slide >>>>></b>
 -->